About Debra Ruh

 People need to talk about these things and we need to not be afraid to talk about them.
 And some of the things I talk about, I sometimes wonder about that, I have had some backlash.
 But don’t feed the trolls on such social media.
 If somebody’s gonna come out and be nasty and negative, don’t feed him.

 Don’t encourage them to get in stupid fights with you that you’re not going to win because they don’t want to hear from you.
 They just, you know, want to be in denial.
+We’ve got to show the world the way forward, and it’s gonna take all of us doing that.

 Yes, I think we need to help such people.
 We need to be together in it.
 And we need to encourage, you know, everybody to stay on the same page because that’s how we move forward, right?